Hi, I’m Andy. I’m from Birmingham in the UK but have spent most of my adult life in Japan.

 - Volunteering in Calcutta, India, for three months when I was 19.

 - Realizing the fitness supplements industry was full of shit when I was 27.

 The first led me to start karate classes, the second gave me a thirst to explore the world, and the combination of the two resulted in me boarding a plane to Japan after graduating, for lack of any better ideas on what to do.
 The third led me to start a little fitness blog to fight against the industry nonsense.

 Business and Life Philosophy

-I make an active effort to surround myself with high achievers – they inspire, make me believe in myself, and drag me up in general.
+I make an active effort to surround myself with high achievers — they inspire and drag me up.

-I think a philosophy of trying to be useful first, while expecting nothing in return, has been the source of the most meaningful human connections in my life, and probably the reason why I feel that I punch above my weight with my friend circle.
+Trying to be useful first, while expecting nothing in return, has been the source of the most meaningful human connections in my life.